YVishere/ReRight/README.md

 Refinement needed:
 <pre>
         - I am killing all connections from terminal access.
 Maybe there is a more graceful approach to this.
+        - I need to add more secuity for TCP commincations because exposing the ports like that seem like a huge vulnerability.
         - The protocol for LLM to NPC communication is a mess
         - Check if closing the connection after every call is a good idea or not based on the overhead --> One possible solution is to have the connection always open and store the client address in NPC global variable